 Proteograph Assay Kit

-A proprietary panel of five engineered nanoparticles for processing up to 16 samples in one 96-well plate
+A proprietary two-well panel of engineered nanoparticles, for processing up to 40 samples in one 96-well plate.

-Buffers and reagents for protein lysis, digestion, and peptide purification
+Buffers and reagents for protein denaturation, digestion, and peptide purification

 PQR Labware Kit